Famlam/mailto-chromeextension/AddCustomUrl.md

 ## Examples ##
 Do you have an example URL?
 Please share it with others by emailing me or commenting below!
-Please note: the author of this extension is not affiliated with any of the above companies.
+Please note: the author of this extension is not affiliated with any of these companies.

 ##### AOL Mail #####
 This email provider is build in by default.